backube/snapscheduler/docs/install.md

 This page provides instructions to deploy the snapscheduler operator.
 The operator is cluster-scoped, but its resources are namespaced.
-This means, a single instance of teh operator will permit snapshot scheduling for the entire cluster.
+This means, a single instance of the operator will permit snapshot scheduling for the entire cluster.
 However, the snapshot schedules are unique per-namespace.

 ## Installation via Helm v3